 After two years of practicing the wrong way, that person became an accredited TCC teacher and started to teach the movements correctly.
 I had to learn the TCC movements all over again.
 I decided to become a TCC teacher since those easy movements were so beneficial at all levels: body, mind, heart, and spirit.

 I became an accredited T’ai Chi Chih teacher in 1999.

-I have been teaching ever since: to all size classes, to different population of couples, teenagers, 55+ program, etc.
+I have been teaching ever since: to all-size classes, to different populations of couples, teenagers, 55+ program, etc.

-I have taught from my home, the recreational center, hospital, retirement home, parks, libraries, churches, Buddhist temple and now on Zoom.
+I have taught from my home, the recreational center, hospital, retirement home, parks, libraries, churches, a Buddhist temple, and now on Zoom.

 I also teach all levels (beginners, intermediate, advance, and Seijaku) and am currently training a potential TCC teacher.

 I attend the annual TCC conferences and various annual events: TCC Retreats, TCC Intensives, Teacher Accreditation Weeks.

 I’ve also hosted local events in Kansas City.

 To this day T’ai Chi Chih remains my daily meditative practice.
 I feel that the inner exploration is not finished after 20 years but is just starting to reach another “inner height level.”